stt-datacore/website/static/crew/obrien_postfirstcontact_crew.md

 published: true
 ---

-A true dichotomy; double collections (including the tough Jury Rigger), a handful of events with passable arena work, but the dead last voyage total for 3-skillers (#177) and bad bases.
+A true dichotomy; double collections (including the tough Jury Rigger), a handful of events, and passable arena work, but the dead last voyage total for 3-skillers and bad bases.
 Best to think of him as a popsicle stick with collections attached.